epiverse-trace/episoap/README.md

 ## Related projects

-This projects has some overlap with other R packages:
+This project has some overlap with other R packages:

 - `{sitrep}` from the Applied Epi organisation.
 While the stated goals and approaches can appear similar, `{episoap}` and `{sitrep}` are